Create A Use Case Diagram

 • Drag a second 'Abc' element to the canvas.

 • Enter a subtitle for the diagram.
-Write down, for instance, a question that has to be answered with this use case diagram example.
+For instance, write down a question that must be answered with this use case diagram example.
 Use this question as a subtitle on the diagram.

-• Shape this square as a rectangle, it will be your system boundary or scope for your system.
-Any use case inside must be fulfilled by your system.
+• Shape this square as a rectangle.
+It will be your system boundary or scope for your system.
+Your system must fulfill any use case inside.
 Any use case placed outside is out of the scope of your system.
 Make use of this option.
 It is as easy as that.

 dragon1 start creating use case diagram